-See, eg, Ibid 360 (Sir Isaac Isaacs), though for a number of delegates the primary reason to support the appointment of federal judges to a vice-regal office was that it was a far preferable option to drawing on state governors to fill these roles: see, eg, 359-60 (Sir George Reid).
+- See, eg, Ibid 360 (Sir Isaac Isaacs), though for a number of delegates the primary reason to support the appointment of federal judges to a vice-regal office was that it was a far preferable option to drawing on state governors to fill these roles: See, eg, 359-60 (Sir George Reid). - 57 Clark, above n 15, 201 [8.9].

-independence,57 but were concerned about ambiguities in its drafting (for instance: would it impact existing practice in the states?
+concerned about ambiguities in its drafting (for instance: would it impact existing practice in the states?
 And why should the clause fail to exclude others, like the President of the Senate, from executive office?).58 Many opponents also considered it improper to tie the hands of the Crown or future Parliaments to make decisions as to who should hold vice-regal office.59 In the end, the prevailing view of the delegates was that the issue of whether federal judges are suitable for vice-regal roles ought to be left to Parliament and the Crown to resolve.60 As a result, the clause was struck out of the draft Constitution.